Scalingo/documentation/_posts/languages/php/2000-01-01-php-ips-filtering.md

 ## Introduction

-Our PHP deployment stack is using Nginx and PHP-fpm to answer your application request.
-You can setup IPs filtering to allow only some IP to access your app.
+Our PHP deployment stack is using Nginx and PHP-FPM to answer your application request.
+You can setup IP addresses filtering to allow only some IP address to access your application.

 ## Configuration